Urgent Care Lab Services Q&A

-Lab testing is a service needed for patients for routine testing to look for changes in your health and tests help doctors diagnose medical treatments, and monitor diseases.
-Priority Urgent Care offers lab testing.
-Call us today or book an appointment online.
-We have two convenient locations to serve patients in Ellington, CT and Unionville, CT.
+Lab testing is a service needed by patients for routine testing to look for changes in their health, and tests help doctors diagnose medical treatments and monitor diseases.
+Priority Urgent Care & Walk-In Clinic offers lab testing.
+Contact us today or book an appointment online.
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.

 What is lab testing?